Why we're repairing Redcliffe Bridge, why work stopped, and how long the repairs will take.

 The bridge underwent a major refurbishment in 1996.
 This included replacing the original timber deck with a new steel deck and replacing the electrical control system.

-Those repairs are more than 25 years old and need to be upgraded to modern standards.
+Those repairs were more than 25 years old and needed to be upgraded to modern standards.